Deadline: Monday, June 22, 2026 at 11:59 pm PST

 APPLICANTS MUST NOT BE:

-• Recipients of another Artist Trust grant in 2023;
+- Recipients of another Artist Trust grant in the 2026 calendar year;

-• Applying on behalf of a company, nonprofit, organization, or community group;
+- Applying on behalf of a company, nonprofit, organization, fiscal sponsorship, or community group;

-• Current Artist Trust staff, Board of Trustees, honorary committee, consultants, contractors, current Twining Humber / SOLA panelists, or their immediate family.
+- Current Artist Trust staff, Board of Trustees, honorary committee, current GAP panelists, or their immediate family.

 HELP WITH YOUR APPLICATION